em10k/em10k/README.md

 Wellcome on my page!

 You can consulted with my projects on Java here!
-There are further discriptions of projects with screenshots, how it should work and so on you will find in the document "My Projects".
+There are further discriptions of projects with screenshots, how it should work and so on you will find in the document "MyProjects".

 Thank you for your attentions!